amethyst/amethyst/README.md

 $ cargo run --example name_of_example
 ```

-All available examples are listed under the [examples][exr] directory.
+All available examples are listed under the [examples][exr11] directory.

 For a full-blown "Hello World" tutorial check out the [Getting Started][gs] chapter in the book.